intermine/im-docs/docs/database/data-sources/library/go/go-annotation.rst

 =============== ================================== ==========================================================
-typeAnnotated   class of what is being annotated   gene (default) or protein identifier      which field to set                 primaryIdentifier (default), symbol, or primaryAccession readcolumn*     which column to use for identifier identifier (default) or symbol
+typeAnnotated   class of what is being annotated   gene (default) or protein identifier      which field to set                 primaryIdentifier (default), symbol, or primaryAccession readcolumn [1]_ which column to use for identifier identifier (default) or symbol
 =============== ================================== ==========================================================

-* See http://www.geneontology.org/GO.format.gaf-2_0.shtml for column descriptioins
+..
+[1] See http://www.geneontology.org/GO.format.gaf-2_0.shtml for column descriptioins

 .. code-block:: properties